-In addition, this limited warranty does not cover any material, component or part of the RV that is warranted by another entity, including, by way of example, handling, braking, wheel balance, tires, tubes, batteries, gauges, generator, hydraulic jacks, inverter, converter, microwave, television, DVD/CD player, radio, speakers, television, refrigerator, range, hot water heater, water pump, stove, carbon monoxide detector, smoke detector, propane detector, furnace or any air conditioner.
-(Note: The written warranty provided by the manufacturer of the component part is the direct responsibility of that manufacturer).
+- damage resulting from tire wear or tire failure; - hydraulic leveling jacks or leveling system; - defacing, scratches, dents, chips on any surface or fabric of the RV; damage caused by infestation by insects or animals; - damage caused by off road use, overloading the RV or alteration of the RV, or any of its components or parts; - wheel alignment or adjustments to axles when caused by improper maintenance, loading or damage from road hazards, including off road travel, wheel damage or balancing or damage from tire failures; - any costs associated with obtaining service, including by way of example, travel costs, are specifically excluded from the coverage of this warranty; - any RV used as a residence; and - any component, system, or part of the RV that is warranted by another entity, including, by way of example, handling, braking, wheel balance, tires, tubes, batteries, gauges, generator, awning, hydraulic jacks, inverter, converter, microwave, television, DVD/CD player, radio, speakers, television, refrigerator, range, hot water heater, water pump, stove, carbon monoxide detector, smoke detector, propane detector, furnace or any air conditioner.
+The written warranty provided by any manufacturer of the component part is the direct responsibility of that manufacturer.
 Defects and/or damage to interior and exterior surfaces, trim, upholstery and other appearance items may occur at the factory.
 These items are usually detected and corrected at the factory or by the selling dealer prior to delivery to the retail customer.
 You must inspect your RV for this type of damage when you take delivery.
 If you find any such defect or damage you must notify the selling dealer at time of delivery to have these items covered by this limited warranty and to have work performed on the items at no cost to you as provided by this limited warranty.